VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ### UI optimization 2

-In the V2 release, the MVC controller cannot display the Registrant screen until the domain publishes the **OrderTotalsCalculated** event and the system updates the priced order view model.
+In the V2 release, the MVC controller cannot display the Checkout screen until the domain publishes the **OrderTotalsCalculated** event and the system updates the priced order view model.
 This event is the last event that occurs before the controller can display the screen.

-If the system calculates the total and updates the priced order view model earlier, the controller can display the Registrant screen sooner.
+If the system calculates the total and updates the priced order view model earlier, the controller can display the Checkout screen sooner.
 The team determined that the **Order** aggregate could calculate the total when the order is placed instead of when the reservation is complete.
-This will enable the UI flow to move more quickly to the Registrant screen than in the V2 release.
+This will enable the UI flow to move more quickly to the Checkout screen than in the V2 release.

 # Optimizing the infrastructure